-- MATH 1106 with a grade of C or higher - Two High school STEM or Core Math courses with grades of C or higher - Appropriate score on the College placement test - Score of 40 or higher on the Elementary Algebra Accuplacer Test

-This course is designed for students in technologies related to the social sciences or business.
+- MATH 1106 with a grade of C or higher - Two High school STEM or Core Math courses with grades of C or higher - Accuplacer QAS with a score of 243 or higher This course is designed for students in technologies related to the social sciences or business.
 Students will experience mathematical language, notation, and problem solving.
 Competencies will include Numeracy (critical thinking, problem solving, rates, ratios, dimensional analysis, proportions and percentages), Mathematical Modeling (personal finance, loans, investments, linear functions), and Probability/Statistics (measures of central tendency and spread, interpretation of data presented in graphical form, use of probability in decision making).

-MATH 1116 Beginning Algebra

-Prerequisite: A student must meet one of the following criteria to register for this course:
+MATH 1116 Beginning Algebra 3 credits Prerequisite: A student must meet one of the following criteria to register for this course:

-- Math 1106 with a grade of B or higher - Students with a C in 1106 must meet with an advisor before registering - Three High school STEM or Core Math courses with grades of C or higher - -Appropriate score on the College Placement Test - Accuplacer EA with a score of 40 or higher education or math requirements in a program.
+- Math 1106 with a grade of B or higher - Students with a C in 1106 must meet with an advisor before registering - Three High school STEM or Core Math courses with grades of C or higher - Accuplacer QAS with a score of 243 or higher This course includes the basis concepts and techniques of elementary algebra.
+Topics include solving first degree equations and inequalities, coordinate system graphing of linear equations and inequalities, creating the equation of a line and solving systems of linear equations.
+This course cannot be used to meet general education or math requirements in a program.
 This course may be able to be used as elective credit toward a degree.
 Check with an advisor.

-This course includes the basis concepts and techniques of elementary algebra.
-Topics include solving first degree equations and inequalities, coordinate system graphing of linear equations and inequalities, creating the equation of a line and solving systems of linear equations.
-This course cannot be used to meet general